-5. Description of the District
+4. Description of the Licensing Authority's Area

-- 5.1 Colchester is Britain's first recorded city.
+- 4.1 Colchester is Britain's first recorded city.
 It was the administrative centre of Roman Britain and has a heritage of national importance dating back over 2000 years.
-The modern borough of Colchester has a thriving town centre with a vibrant and diverse night-time economy, attractive villages and important natural landscapes.
-Because of its strategic position and the availability of brownfield sites it has, in recent years, seen considerable growth and is now one of the fastest growing towns in the Country; the existence of the Garrison and University contribute to the overall diversity of the area. - 5.2 The town is strategically positioned just 45 minutes away by road from London's third airport at Stansted and is close to the Haven Ports of Harwich International and Felixstowe.
+The modern city of Colchester has a thriving town centre with a vibrant and diverse night-time economy, attractive villages and important natural landscapes.
+Because of its strategic position and the availability of brownfield sites it has, in recent years, seen considerable growth; the existence of the Garrison and University contribute to the overall diversity of the area. - 4.2 The town is strategically positioned just 45 minutes away by road from London's third airport at Stansted and is close to the Haven Ports of Harwich International and Felixstowe.
 With excellent rail links to London and the A12/M25 road networks so accessible, Colchester is close enough to London to provide good business opportunities at an economic rate.
 Colchester is the natural centre for the surrounding rural areas of north Essex, south Suffolk and beyond.

-6. Responsibilities under the Act
+5. Responsibilities under the Act

-6.1 The Act introduced a licensing regime for commercial gambling, to be operated by the Gambling Commission and/or by Licensing Authorities, depending on the matter to be licensed.

-- 6.2 The Council is the Licensing Authority for the Borough of Colchester and its responsibilities must be discharged by a Licensing Committee created under Section 6 of the Licensing Act 2003. - 6.3 The Gambling Commission is responsible for issuing operating and personal licences to persons and organisations who:- - operate a casino; - provide facilities for playing bingo or for pool betting; - provide betting or act as intermediaries for betting; - make gaming machines available for use in Adult Gaming Centres and licensed Family Entertainment Centres; - manufacture, supply, install, adapt, maintain or repair gaming machines; manufacture, supply, install or adapt gambling machine software; or - promote a lottery. - 6.4 The Council as the Licensing Authority is responsible for licensing premises in which gambling takes place.
-All types of gambling are included, other than spread betting (regulated by the Financial Services Authority) and the National Lottery (regulated by the National Lottery Commission).
+- 5.1 The Act introduced a licensing regime for commercial gambling, to be operated by the Gambling Commission and/or by Licensing Authorities, depending on the matter to be licensed. - 5.2 The Licensing Authority is the Licensing Authority for the City of Colchester, and its responsibilities must be discharged by a Licensing Committee created under Section 6 of the Licensing Act 2003. - 5.3 The Gambling Commission is responsible for issuing Operating and Personal licences to persons and organisations who either: - operate a casino - provide facilities for playing bingo or for pool betting - · provide betting or act as intermediaries for betting - make gaming machines available for use in Adult Gaming Centres and licensed Family Entertainment Centres - manufacture, supply, install, adapt, maintain or repair gaming machines - manufacture, supply, install or adapt gambling machine software - promote a lottery.

+- 5.4 The Licensing Authority is responsible for licensing premises in which gambling takes place.
+All types of gambling are included, other than spread betting and the National Lottery.
 It is responsible for issuing permits for premises with gaming machines and for receiving notices from operators wishing to use unlicensed premises for gambling on a temporary basis.
-It is also responsible for the registration of certain types of exempt small society lotteries. - 6.5 The Council cannot become involved in the moral issues relating to gambling and must aim to permit the use of premises for gambling in so far as it thinks it is: - a. in accordance with any relevant Codes of Practice under Section 24 of the Act: - b. in accordance with any relevant Guidance issued by the Gambling Commission under Section 25; - c. reasonably consistent with the licensing objectives (Subject to paragraphs a and b above, and - d. in accordance with the Council's Statement of Licensing Policy (subject to paragraphs a and c above. - 6.6 Before the Licensing Authority can consider an application for a premises licence, an operating licence and a personal licence must have been obtained from the Gambling Commission.
+It is also responsible for the registration of certain types of exempt Small Society Lotteries. - 5.5 The Licensing Authority cannot become involved in the moral issues relating to gambling and must aim to permit the use of premises for gambling in so far as it thinks it is: - a. in accordance with any relevant Codes of Practice under Section 24 of the Act - b. in accordance with any relevant Guidance issued by the Gambling Commission under Section 25 - c. reasonably consistent with the licensing objectives (subject to paragraphs a and b above) - d. in accordance with the Licensing Authority's Statement of Licensing Policy (subject to paragraphs a and c above). - 5.6 Before the Licensing Authority can consider an application for a premises licence, an operating licence and a personal licence must have been obtained from the Gambling Commission.

-7. Statement of Licensing Principles for Gambling Policy
+6. Statement of Licensing Policy

-7.1 The Licensing Authority is required by the Act to publish a Statement of Licensing Principles for Gambling Policy every three years.
-This Policy must be reviewed from

-- 'time to time' and any proposed amendments and/or additions must be subject to fresh consultation.
-The 'new' Policy must then be published. - 7.2 This Policy takes effect on 31 January 2022 and replaces the Policy previously in force.
+- 6.1 The Licensing Authority is required by the Act to publish a Statement of Licensing Policy every three years.
+This Policy must be reviewed from 'time to time' and any proposed amendments and/or additions must be subject to fresh consultation.
+The 'new' Policy must then be published. - 6.2 This Policy takes effect on 31 January 2025 and replaces the Policy previously in force.

-8. Consultation
+7. Consultation